Sage-Bionetworks-Workflows/py-optimize-nextflow/README.md

 ### Utilize Spot Compute Instances

 Spot instances are a cost-effective solution for running Nextflow pipelines.
 These instances can be up to 90% cheaper than on-demand instances.
-However, there's a tradeoff: spot instances are typically reclaimed after 6-8 hours, which can interrupt long-running tasks.
+However, there's a trade off: spot instances are typically reclaimed after a short duration, which can interrupt long-running tasks.
+AWS recommends spot instances for jobs that are 30 minutes or less.

 **Best Practice:** Use spot instances for short and intermediate steps within your workflow.
-If a step in your workflow exceeds the typical spot instance duration (6-8 hours), it's better to use on-demand instances for that step.
+If a step in your workflow is over 30 minutes, it's better to use on-demand instances for that step.
 This ensures that you won't lose progress and incur additional costs from having to rerun long tasks.
+You can always try Spot instances first and switch to On-Demand if necessary.

 ##### Override the compute environment on a per-step basis
 If no process queue is defined for a task it will use the default that is applied to